hirrolot/datatype99/README.md

 ![Suggestion](images/suggestion.png)

-VS Code enables suggestions of generated variants but, of course, it does not highlight the syntax of macros.
+VS Code automatically enables suggestions of generated types but, of course, it does not support macro syntax highlightment.

 ## Troubleshooting